mialkin/docs/databases/sql/window-functions.md

 A **window function** in SQL is a function that operates on a selected set of rows (a _window_, _partition_) and performs a calculation for that set of rows in a separate column.

+For a function (like `SUM()`, `RANK()`, etc) to actually behave as a "window function," it must be followed by the `OVER` clause.

+A window function performs a calculation across a set of table rows that are somehow related to the current row.
+This is comparable to the type of calculation that can be done with an aggregate function.
+However, window functions do not cause rows to become grouped into a single output row like non-window aggregate calls would.
+Instead, the rows retain their separate identities.
+Behind the scenes, the window function is able to access more than just the current row of the query result.

 ## Table of contents

 - [Window functions, `OVER`, `PARTITION BY`](#window-functions-over-partition-by)